WSU-kduncan/cicd-3120-CodyB212/README.md

 Configuring GitHub Secrets - These secrets come into play when configuring your workflow actions.
 To create them you will need to go to your github repo ->
 Settings -> Actions -> New Repo Secret.
 This page will prompt you to make a secret!
 I made two secrets, one being DOCKER_USERNAME with the value of my username and a second secret being my DOCKER_TOKEN with the value of your Dockerhub token.

 Behavior of GitHub Workflow - The workflow is designed to use your Github Repo and use actions to autonomously build and push your container image to DockerHub when triggered.
-This workflow is triggered once you push the file to your repo.
+This workflow is triggered once you make a push to the repo.